 - 1. Financial assets at fair value through profit or loss: Financial assets at fair value through profit or loss include financial assets held for trading and those designated upon initial recognition at fair value through profit or loss.
 These investments are initially recorded at fair value.
 Subsequent to initial recognition, they are measured at fair value.
 Changes in fair value are recorded in the income statement.
-The structured notes (unlisted structured products) and the equity shares in Bank of Cyprus (which were acquired as a result of the conversion of the Bank's deposits in accordance with the relevant decrees of the Central Bank) are included in this category. - 2.
+The structured notes (unlisted structured products) and the equity shares in Bank of Cyprus (which were acquired as a result of the conversion of the Bank's deposits in accordance with the relevant decrees of the Central Bank) and Societe Generale (which were acquired as a result of the redemption of a structured product) are included in this category. - 2.
 Available-for-sale (AFS) financial investments: AFS investments include equity investments and debt instruments.
 Equity investments classified as AFS are those that are neither classified as held for trading nor designated at fair value through profit or loss.
 Debt instruments classified as AFS are non-derivatives that are either designated in this category if they do not have fixed maturities and fixed or determinable payments and management intends to hold them for the medium to long term or not classified in any of the other categories.

 After initial measurement, AFS financial investments are subsequently measured at fair value with unrealised gains or losses recognised in other comprehensive income (OCI) and credited in the AFS reserve until the investment is derecognised, at which time the cumulative gain or loss is recognised in other operating income, or the investment is determined to be impaired, when the cumulative loss is reclassified from the AFS reserve to the income statement.
-The government bonds, the corporate bonds and the listed equity shares (other than the equity shares in Bank of Cyprus which were acquired as a result of the conversion of the Bank's deposits in accordance with the relevant decrees of the Central Bank) are included in this category.
+The government bonds, the corporate bonds and the listed equity shares (other than the equity shares in Bank of Cyprus and Societe Generale) are included in this category.